 Title 14, California Code of Regulations

-- Chapter 9, Article 9.2, Disposal Reporting System
+- Chapter 9, Article 9.25, Recycling and Disposal Reporting System

 Title 27 California Code of Regulations (27 CCR)